Chemistry questions: how does atriptan work?

 3. Analgesic Effect of Artriptan

 The analgesic effect of atriptan is closely related to its anti-inflammatory mechanism.
-Inflammation can lead to local tissue swelling and pain, and by inhibiting the production of prostaglandins, atriptan can effectively relieve the pain caused by inflammation.
-Altriptan may directly inhibit the transmission of pain by acting on peripheral nerve endings, thereby further enhancing its analgesic effect.
+And From what I've seen, Inflammation is able to lead to regional tissue swelling and pain, and by inhibiting the production of prostaglandins, atriptan is able to efficiently relieve the pain caused by inflammation.
+Altriptan might immediately inhibit the transmission of pain by acting on peripheral nerve endings, thereby further enhancing its analgesic effect.
+In my experience, Generally speaking In clinical consumption, acitretan is frequently applied to treat osteoarthritis, muscle pain, and mild to moderate pain symptoms.
+And Due to its selective COX-2 inhibitory characteristics, atriptan has a reduced risk of gastrointestinal side impacts in analgesia, making it the drug of choice to many patients.
+From what I've seen, Furthermore

-The pharmacokinetic properties of atriptan have an important impact on its clinical application.
+The pharmacokinetic characteristics of atriptan have an crucial impact on its clinical consumption.
 After oral administration, altriptan is mainly absorbed in the gastrointestinal tract, and its bioavailability is high.
 The drug is mainly metabolized in the body through the liver, and the metabolites are mainly excreted through the urine.
-Atriptan has a long half-life, usually 8-12 hours, so patients can take it once a day, thereby improving the convenience of medication.
+In fact Atriptan has a long half-life, usually 8-12 hours, so patients is able to take it once a day, thereby improving the convenience of medication.
+In terms of security, the gastrointestinal side impacts of atriptan are comparatively low, however like other NSAIDs, prolonged consumption might increase cardiovascular and renal risks.
+Therefore, when using atriptan treatment, doctors usually make an individualized evaluation based on the specific conditions of the patient (such as history of cardiovascular disease, renal function, etc. ).

 5. summary and prospect